jancr/sequtils/README.rst

     >>> SequenceRange(2, 5, seq="EVIL") + 2
     SequenceRange(4, 7, seq="EVIL")

-It also works for non scalars, but then seq becomes `None` because the length has changed
+It also works for non scalars, but then seq becomes :code:`None` because the length has changed

 .. code-block:: python